Moto Trip Now! Features

 Record personal notes or experiences about the milestone.
 Press the "Edit" button to enter your notes, then the "Save" button when done.

 The "+" button will allow you to add photos to the milestone that you've captured using your smartphone's camera app.
 Tapping on any photo thumbnail in the list will enlarge the photo.
 Tap, hold, and swipe will scroll the photo.
 Note - pinch and zoom does not work at this time.
 Tapping the enlarged photo (and not holding) will return you to the thumbnail photo list.
+You can always remove a photo from the list by swiping it to the left to expose the "Delete" button.

 This is where you'll find your achieved and outstanding milestones.
 Outstanding are shown in green.
 Achieved are white and sorted to the bottom of the milestone list.
 Each milestone also includes the approximate distance from your current location (note: this is a straight-line calculation!)